Is it a fruit or a vegetable?

-It is amazing to me that there are those that do not know what rhubarb is.
-It should not be too surprising, however, as rhubarb is one of the most misunderstood vegetables.
+Rhubarb is one of the most misunderstood vegetables.
 And yes, it is actually a vegetable, although it is most frequently used as a fruit.
-Another difficulty with the mass-market appeal is that rhubarb does not travel well.
+Unfortunately, rhubarb does not travel well.
 It is best used fresh, either out of your garden or from a farmer’s market.
 Growing your own rhubarb is possible in a wide range of conditions.
 If you have cold winters, a sunny spot in the summer, and a good rich soil (either the ground or in a pot) you can grow rhubarb.

-I love rhurbarb.
-I have been growing it for over 25 years, and have discovered a truth- when you have 15 plants, you had better be committed to finding unique ways to eat it.
-I have over 350 recipes that use rhubarb year around.
-I invite you to visit rhubarbhub.com to discover the many uses of this delicious food.
+I have been growing it for over 25 years, and discovered a truth years ago- when you have 15 plants, you had better be committed to finding unique ways to eat it.
+I have over 350 recipes in my rhubarb Pinterest board that use rhubarb year around .
 Just to whet your appetite, note this:

 Rhubarb is packed with nutrition.
 It is rich in dietary fiber, protein, vitamin C and K, B vitamins, calcium, potassium, manganese, and magnesium.
 It is also rich in organic compounds like beta-carotene, lutein, and zeaxanthin.
 It has no cholesterol, and almost no fat.